Large airport resort pool

 • Recommended

-The Hilton Darwin is (like Hiltons everywhere) a bougie white space full of luxe hotel finishes that will work for you if you like high-end living.
-In primo location smack-bang in the middle of Darwin city, the Hilton offers an open-air pool (a necessity when holidaying in the tropical locale), 233 spacious rooms and suites, silky robes and stretching ocean views across Darwin's azure harbour.
-For all those who like the bougie side, this one's for you.
+Hilton Darwin is (like Hiltons everywhere) a bougie white space full of luxe hotel finishes that will work for you if you like high-end living.
+In primo location smack-bang in the middle of the city, Hilton offers an open-air pool (a necessity when holidaying in the tropical locale), 233 spacious rooms and suites, silky robes and stretching ocean views across Darwin's azure harbour.
 And it doesn’t stop there, Hilton Darwin is home to one of the best restaurants in the city, PepperBerry.
-The award-winning eatery brings native ingredients to the forefront of its mod-Oz offerings, thus attracting holiday-makers and locals alike to flashy hotel.
-Follow it up with a fine wine at the very plush Palm Court Bar and Lounge – you never know who you might run into.
-But if escaping your hotel’s confines is a high priority – Hilton Darwin’s location couldn't be more central to the town’s buzz, with Smith Street Mall a mere two-minute walk from the lobby.
+The award-winning eatery brings native ingredients to the forefront of its mod-Oz offerings, thus attracting holiday-makers and locals alike to the flashy hotel.
+Follow it up with a fine wine at the very plush Palm Court Bar & Lounge – you never know who you might run into.
+But if escaping your hotel’s confines is a high priority, Hilton Darwin’s location couldn't be more central to the town’s buzz, with Smith Street Mall a mere two-minute walk from the lobby.

 Time Out tip: Whether you’re settling for a guest room or executive suite, radiating oceanic vistas will delight.
 Book a west-facing room if you want to catch one of the best sunsets in Australia.